-The total figure for Director's remuneration and a table of Directors' interests below have been audited.
+The Director's remuneration and interests in the shares of the Company which are shown in the tables below have been audited.

-The following tables below shows an analysis of the remuneration, excluding National Insurance, of individual Directors who served during the last three years.
+The following tables show an analysis of the remuneration, excluding National Insurance, of individual Directors who served during the last four years.